 A special bushing which stabilizes the lateral movement of the screw, but still allows free movement is installed next.
 The bushing is made from acetal, a very durable material that is widely used in bearing applications.
-The bushing is milled to be just a few thousandths larger than the screw's width, thereby guaranteeing good guidance for the screw and thus smooth inout travel of the chop.
+The bushing is milled to be just a few thousandths larger than the screw's width, helping stabilize left-right movement while adjusting the vise.

-Unthread the screw from the nut, then pull the handwheel/screw assembly out of the leg a couple inches.
-Slip the bushing over the screw with the counterbores facing out.
+Unthread the screw from the nut, then pull on the handwheel until the end of the screw clears the front of the leg (you don't need to separate the Crisscross arms.)
+Slip the bushing over the end of the screw with the counterbores facing out.
 Then feed the screw back through the leg and engage it in the nut a few turns.